alex-arknetworx/dmd-layers/README.md

 Connect your AT&T DMD 5620 Terminal Emulator (aka the Blit terminal) to a real Debian Linux host (rather than SIMH emulated UNIX) and run the layers window manager.
-Screenshot at the end.
+See screenshot at the end.

 see https://loomcom.com/3b2/dmd5620-emulator/